 Every round of reported SAT and ACT scores brings questions from parents and students about whether ____ score is good enough.
 This short answer cannot do justice to the question since grades, quality of the transcript, extracurricular activities, recommendations, competitiveness of the high school, personal statement, and college choice all contribute to a college’s acceptance decision.

-On the ACT / SAT front, we don’t believe a better score constitutes overkill.*
+On the admissions front, a better score never constitutes overkill.*

 The best chance to avoid disappointment on the college front is to take reasonable measures to maximize your ACT or SAT score.
 Over the summer, 5 – 6 hours of tutoring a week and 5 – 8 hours a week of study is still LESS than a part time summer job.
 Once school resumes, we believe in tapering to just 1.5 – 3 hours of weekly study, including practice testing and a QUALITATIVE review of those tests.
 That review can include “mastery mode”: a student who can teach her study partner or her tutor why the wrong answers are wrong and where the source for the right answers is, is a student who is unlikely to get beat on test day.